MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 ##### Project Aims

-During this project I will aim to create a rebooted version of the classic game 'Space Invaders' that adds various new features such as multiplayer, powerups, and new enemies.
-I will aim to complete this by the 23rd March 2018.
+1. During this project I will aim to create a more challenging, rebooted version of the classic game 'Space Invaders'

-During this project I will gain a deeper understanding of the different vulnerabilities a system can have and how to reduce these vulnerabilities during development.
-I will evaluate my self learning by the 23rd March.
+2. I will create a multiplayer enviroment in which 2 players can interact with eachother

+3. I will create a intuative control scheme for the player

+4. I will create a leaderboard that is stored on a database

+5. The deadline for this project to be delivered is the 23rd of March 2018

 ##### Project Objectives

-Design a working control scheme that is intuitive to the player.

-Create a fully functioning multiplayer enviroment where 2 players can interact with eachother.
+How aims will be achieved, SMART